Counting on … day 82

 What does sustainability look like in daily life?
-I thought I would share our (me and my husband) experiences.
+I thought I would share our experiences.

 About ten years ago we installed double glazing, put solar panels on the roof, installed cavity wall insulation and fitted two wood burning stoves in an effort to reduce our carbon footprint.
 The cavity wall insulation and the double glazing produced an instant effect with the house feeling much warmer.
 The stoves, when we use them, warm the whole house.
 We have burnt wood from two trees felled in our own garden (both had grown too large) plus wood collected from a local tree surgeon.
 All reducing our heating costs and carbon footprint.
 Both stoves were chosen for their clean burn credentials but current scientific advice suggests we should not use them because of the contribution they make to air pollution.